 The most important learning trends of the future

 Learning in the age of digitalization: As knowledge needs to be constantly adapted, businesses are faced with entirely new challenges when it comes to educating managers and executives.
 Amassing knowledge is a thing of the past.
 The future will be all about understanding connections, reducing complexity and conceptualizing lifelong learning as a form of executive education in its own right.
-It is against this backdrop that Dr. Astrid Kleinhanns-Rollé, Managing Director of the WU Executive Academy, has taken a closer look not only at the pivotal role that an organization's digital culture will play in this context but also at what trends will shape the future of learning.
+It is against this backdrop that Dr. Astrid Kleinhanns-Rollé, former Managing Director of the WU Executive Academy, has taken a closer look not only at the pivotal role that an organization's digital culture will play in this context but also at what trends will shape the future of learning.

 An update for your mobile phone is available: It closes security gaps, makes your device compatible with new apps and ensures that you are up to date.
 Not only our phones but we too need such updates, and we do so more and more frequently.
 Nowadays, lifelong learning is more than a buzzword—it is about new ways of conveying knowledge and skills in the age of digitalization, and these ways are just starting to crystallize.
 Only gradually are we beginning to see the real manifestations and effects of the digital revolution.
 Similarly, the transformation in the field of executive education is an ongoing process whose repercussions are not clear yet.
 What is clear, though, is that effective education and training measures that address people's needs and requirements will continue to be based on the following core elements: bringing individuals together, boosting their motivation and their curiosity, creating networks and focusing on what really matters.